 "But I hurt Thorin," he whispered, recalling the look on the king's face when he admitted to stealing the Arkenstone.
 "I used his trust against him.
 I ruined our friendship.
 I broke his…"

 "You did hurt him with this," the wizard admitted easily, "but he gave you no choice.
 Bilbo, we both know that Thorin is not himself right now.
 The curse of Durin's line has taken hold of him.
 He cannot think clearly and therefore cannot see that your actions were done out of love for him.
 If he was in his right state of mind, then we both know he would have agreed to your plan."

-Gandalf sighed again and simply kept running his hand through his hair in a soothing gesture.
-When the wizard accidently knocked one of his braids against his face, Bilbo felt his resolve crumble into dust.
+Gandalf sighed again, and simply kept running his hand through his hair in a soothing gesture.
+When the wizard accidentally knocked one of his braids against his face, Bilbo felt his resolve crumble into dust.
 He began to cry thick and endless tears into his hands as his shoulders shook.
-The strength of his sobs made his chest hurt and his throat scratchy but he couldn't stop them from coming.
+The strength of his sobs made his chest hurt and his throat scratchy, but he couldn't stop them from coming.
 Everything—Thorin, Thorin, Thorin, what have I done, please come back, I love you, THORIN—spilled out through his gasping tears.

 Through it all Gandalf stayed by his side as he cried out his heart again for the king that he lost once more.